VishankSingh/notes/content/Courses/MA5060 Numerical Analysis.md

 y_{n+1} = y_n + h \phi(x_n, y_n; h), \quad n = 0, 1, \ldots, N-1,
 $$
 where $h = (b-a)/N$ is the uniform step size, $x_n = a+nh$ and $y_n$ is the approximation to $y(x_n)$.
-We assume $\phi$ is a continuous function of its arguments, and satisfies Lipschitz condition (see [[MA5060 Numerical Analysis#Lipschitz continuity|Lipschitz continuity]]) with respect to its second argument, with Lipschitz constant $L$.
+We assume $\phi$ is a continuous function of its arguments, and satisfies Lipschitz condition (see [[MA5060 Numerical Analysis#lipschitz-continuity|Lipschitz continuity]]) with respect to its second argument, with Lipschitz constant $L$.

 Then we have
 $$